 - Reporting to Public Officials -If the current living conditions pose any immediate health risk, tenants may contact local health inspectors.

-In Arkansas, it is illegal for a landlord to retaliate against a tenant for exercising legal rights, such as reporting to a building or health inspector.
+In Arkansas, if lead is a known hazard, it is illegal for a landlord to retaliate against a tenant for exercising legal rights.